-Legend says an old crypt in Oak Grove Cemetery is the final resting place of Mary Worth, an axe-murdering witch who not only cursed the town when she was executed for her crimes, but went on to become the inspiration for the urban legend of Bloody Mary.
+Legend says an old crypt in Oak Grove Cemetery is the final resting place of Mary Worth, an axe-murdering witch who not only cursed the town when she was executed for her crimes, but may have the inspiration for certain Bloody Mary legends.
 Her ghost can be seen wandering among the tombstones on Halloween.

 Oak Grove is also said to be the site of ritual sacrifices in the 19th century.
 Those who conducted the sacrifices, local lore says, are buried upright in the cemetery around their altar.

 Nellie Horan, suspected of murdering her parents and siblings with strychnine poisoning between 1882 and 1884, is buried in Calvary Cemetery.
 Authorities thought someone was out to get the family, but they didn’t suspect it was an inside job.
 That changed when, after the death of Nellie’s sister Anna in November 1884, a witness reported seeing Nellie purchase rat poison just a few days earlier at the drugstore.
 Funeral preparations were halted, and an autopsy revealed strychnine in the deceased’s stomach.

 Nellie stood trial in February 1885.
 She testified that she bought the poison to kill the rats at the office of the Whitewater Register where she worked.
 She was acquitted due to insufficiently clear evidence and lived well into her 70s.